JFitzy1321/rust/README.md

 A remote repo for me to store junk Rust code from Tutorials, or anything not worthy
 enough to create a separate repo.

-This is not a crate, nor a usable library.
+This is not a crate, library, or collection of binaries.
+Just a tutorial Repo.

 Clone at your own risk!